vtereshkov/xdpw/README.md

 * Object-oriented programming is not supported
 * There are no units.
 Source file inclusion directives should be used instead
 * There are no labels, `goto` and `with` statements
-* There are no unsigned integers, double-precision floating-point numbers, enumerations, variant records, typed files
+* There are no double-precision floating-point numbers, enumerations, variant records, typed files
 * There are no typed constants
 * Open array parameters do not have `High` and `Low` functions.
 Array length should be explicitly passed to a subroutine
 * Strings are null-terminated arrays of characters (C style)